katietarng/hb-intro-final-project/README.md

 Troubleshooting
 ---------------
 Expedia's API requires a proper HMAC-MD5 hash in order for the request to work.
-The program already contains a method to hash the required parameters (API key, secret, account number).
+The program already contains a method to hash the required parameters.
 If the response outputs an error regarding an improper authentication, please use the link below to double check if the hash is working correctly and matches their system.

 http://developer.ean.com/md5-hash-generator/